 Children older than 5 years.
-Dose-response studies and dose titration studies in children ^{128,129} demonstrate marked and rapid clinical improvements in symptoms and lung function at low doses of inhaled glucocorticosteroids (e.g., 100-200 μ g budesonide daily) 130-134, and mild disease is well controlled by such doses in the majority of patients 132.
-Some patients require higher doses (400 μ g/day) to achieve optimal asthma control and effective protection
+Dose-response studies and dose titration studies in children^{128,129} demonstrate marked and rapid clinical improvements in symptoms and lung function at low doses of inhaled glucocorticosteroids (e.g., 100-200 μg budesonide daily)130-134, and mild disease is well controlled by such doses in the majority of patients132.
+Early intervention with inhaled budesonide is associated with improved asthma control and less additional asthma medication use211.
+Some patients require higher doses $(400 \mu g/day)$ to achieve optimal asthma control and effective protection against exercise-induced asthma.
+Only a minority of patients require treatment with high doses of inhaled glucocorticosteroids^{133,134}.
+In children older than 5 years, maintenance treatment with inhaled glucocorticosteroids controls asthma symptoms, reduces the frequency of acute exacerbations and the number of hospital admissions, improves quality of life, lung function, and bronchial hyperresponsiveness, and reduces exercise-induced bronchoconstriction10.
+Symptom control and improvements in lung function occur rapidly (after 1 to 2 weeks), although longer treatment (over the course of months) and sometimes higher doses may be required to achieve maximum improvements in airway hyperresponsiveness10.
+When glucocorticosteroid treatment is discontinued, asthma control deteriorates within weeks to months10.